What is Explainable AI?

 Reason 4: The way additional training data is generated (augmentation) is complex

-Many use cases of machine learning allow for the generation of additonal training data, called augmentation.
-Homever, these generative approaches to getting more and better training data can often be complex, and modify the learnings of the algorithm in subtle, unintuitive ways.
+Many use cases of machine learning allow for the generation of additional training data, called augmentation.
+Homever, these generative approaches to getting more and better training data can often be complex and modify the learnings of the algorithm in subtle, unintuitive ways.

 Reason 5: The algorithms that are used don't balance complexity and explanatory power (regularization)